Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Damn!
+#### 💬You: Damn!
 No mon, no fun.
 There has to be another option to earn gold other than going to work.
 Maybe I could collect ownerless items and sell them!
 Can I make a list of all items that don't belong to anyone?
 (Hint: You can recognize ownerless items by: WHERE owner IS NULL)
 ```sql
 SELECT * FROM ITEM WHERE owner IS NULL;
 ```